Page experience is paramount to your long-term success as a Shopify merchant. To provide a great page experience, you must:

 - Use social media - create a private Facebook group for your customers, create your own Instagram hashtag, engage in conversations on Twitter, and more

-- Gather customer feedback - you can conduct surveys, run usability tests, gather instant feedback, and more
+- Gather customer feedback - conduct surveys, run usability tests, gather instant feedback, and more

 - Add a live chat to your store - this will help you provide better customer support which will inevitably increase customer satisfaction.
-Here are a few Shopify apps you can use: Live Chat, ChatBot, Cart Saver (⭐4.9), Gorgias ‑ Live chat & Helpdesk (⭐4.8), Tidio Live Chat (⭐4.7)
+Here are a few Shopify apps you can use: Live Chat, ChatBot, Cart Saver (⭐4.9), Tidio - Live Chat & Chatbots (⭐4.8), Gorgias ‑ Live chat & Helpdesk (⭐4.7).